MEhthisham/Body-of-Work/README.md

-- 👋 Hi, I’m @MEhthisham
+- 👋 Hi, I’m Mohammed Ehthisham
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning node.js
-- 💞️ I’m looking to collaborate on backend projects
+- 👀 I’m looking to collaborate on backend projects
-- 📫 How to reach me: email ne at ehthisham1408@gmail.com
+- 📫 Reach out to me at ehthisham1408@gmail.com

 <!---
 MEhthisham/MEhthisham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.